winitzki/scall/tutorial/programming_dhall.md

 Those data structures are used only in ways that do not involve a full traversal of all data.
 It is helpful to imagine that those data structures are "infinite", even though the amount of data actually stored in memory is of course always finite.

-As an example of the contrast between the least fixpoints and the greatest fixpoints, consider the pattern functor `F` for the data type `List Text`.
+To illustrate the contrast  between the least fixpoints and the greatest fixpoints, consider the pattern functor `F` for the data type `List Text`.
 The mathematical notation for `F` is `F r = 1 + Text × r`, and a Dhall definition is:

 ```dhall